jozef17/Arduino-projects/README.md

 - OutputPin represents any output pin (both PWM and digital)
     - Writes value to pin
 - IOPin enables to switch between input and output of given pin
-### StepperMotor
-Encapsulates functionality needed for stepper motor 28BYJ-48 with driver
-- Allows move stepper motor by required amount of steps in required direction
-- <span style="color:Red">**Note: Changing speed is not yet supported**</span>

 ![Demo](libraries/ClassDiagram.png)